 However, not everyone with HIV will go on to develop AIDS.
 The earlier a person receives treatment, the better their outcome will be.

-Your immune system prevents your body from acquiring the diseases and infections that come your way.
-White blood cells defend you against viruses, bacteria, and other organisms that can make you sick.
+The immune system prevents the body from acquiring the diseases and infections that come its way.
+White blood cells defend the body against viruses, bacteria, and other organisms that can make a person sick.

 - night sweats

 - mouth or genital ulcers

 The next stage is called the chronic infection stage.
 It can last for as long as 10 to 15 years.
 An HIV-positive person may or may not show signs or have symptoms during this stage.